TahaNaqv/Aeroscraper-Solana/replit.md

   * ✅ All instruction parameters match Rust structs (loan_amount, collateral_amount, etc.)
   * ✅ Added init_if_needed to vault PDAs in 7 instructions
   * ✅ Added system_program to all instructions with init_if_needed
+  * ✅ Stablecoin mint authority transferred to vault PDA in tests
   * ✅ Protocol is now architecturally sound for vault operations